nextgenusfs/amptk/README.md

 ####UFITS Wrapper script####

 UFITS comes with a wrapper script for ease of use.
-On UNIX, you can call it by simply typing `ufits`, while on windows you need to type `ufits.py` (unless you have put the .py extension in your [PATHEXT](http://stackoverflow.com/a/13023969/4386003)).
+On UNIX, you can call it by simply typing `ufits`, while on windows you need to type `ufits.py` (unless you have put the .py extension in your PATHEXT, directions [here](http://stackoverflow.com/a/13023969/4386003)).

 ```
 $ ufits.py